 At NY Bone and Joint we are dedicated to providing you with the best orthopedic care in the most efficient and professional environment.
-The staff at our Upper East Side, and Midtown Manhattan locations are happy to schedule follow ups or procedures at your convenience and remind you of upcoming appointments.
 We take care of the hassle of dealing with insurance companies and ensure that you get the most efficient and highest rated orthopedic care in the New York City area without the wait or price of a hospital visit.

 Your plantar fascia is a thick band of tissue that runs along the bottom of your foot from your heel bone to the base of your toes.
 It supports the arch of your foot, especially as we put pressure on it while standing.
 Plantar fasciitis is a very common condition that effects nearly 2 million people in America for various reasons.
 By putting pressure on your foot, your plantar fascia stretches, sometimes beyond its natural elasticity.